jirizarry426/appchecker/README.md

 #HELPFUL TERMINAL COMMANDS TO RUN BEFORE EXECUTING SCRIPT\

 1. cd /PATH TO FOLDER SCRIPT IS CONTAINTED IN/
-2. sudo chmod u+x appchecker.sh -> gives user permission to run the file \
+2. sudo chmod u+x appchecker.sh
+**This gives user permission to run the file

 ALTERNATIVELY